Maldives: Demographics

 In the past, there was also a small Tamil population known as the Giraavaru people.
-This group has now been almost completely absorbed into the larger Maldivian society but were once native to the island of Giraavaru (Kaafu Atoll).
-This island was evacuated in 1968 due to heavy erosion of the island.
+This group has now been almost completely assimilated into the larger Maldivian society but were native to the island of Giraavaru, which was evacuated in 1968 due to heavy erosion of the island.
+A small Sinhalese population in Maldives also made up about 0.7% of the total population in 2000.

 Some social stratification exists on the islands.
 It is not rigid, since rank is based on varied factors, including occupation, wealth, Islamic virtue, and family ties.
-Instead of a complex caste system, there was merely a distinction between noble (bēfulhu) and common people in the Maldives.
+Instead of a complex caste system, there was merely a distinction between noble (bēfulhu) and common people in Maldives.
 Members of the social elite are concentrated in Malé.

 The population doubled by 1978, and the population growth rate peaked at 3.4% in 1985.
-At the 2006 census, the population had reached 298,968, although the census in 2000 showed that the population growth rate had declined to 1.9%.
+By the 2006 census, the population had reached 298,968, although the census in 2000 showed that the population growth rate had declined to 1.9%.
 Life expectancy at birth stood at 46 years in 1978, and later rose to 72.
 Infant mortality has declined from 12.7% in 1977 to 1.2% today, and adult literacy reached 99%.
 Combined school enrolment reached the high 90s.
 The population was projected to have reached 317,280 in 2010.